This page describes a few things you need to know to get started in developing a service for Cloud Run.

 Cloud Run allows you to write code in the programming language of your choice.

 The build and deploy quickstart page provides samples in many popular languages.

 You can use a web server to listen on the required port, and to process and route incoming requests.
 For example, Node.js developers can use Express.js, Python developers can use Flask, Ruby developers can use Sinatra, and so forth.

-Containerizing your code with a Dockerfile
+Containerizing your code

 To deploy to Cloud Run, you need to provide a container image.
 A container image is a packaging format that includes your code, its packages, any needed binary dependencies, the operating system to use, and anything else needed to run your service.